unyt-org/docker-host/README.md

 # Docker Host

-Creates and manages docker containers (e.g. UIX Apps).
+Creates and manages Docker containers for UIX deployment.
 Containers can be created via a DATEX interface.

 ## Setup